 From what I can see in photographs soldiers appear to have adopted both types and there is plenty of pictorial evidence that both slouch/bush hats and helmets were worn in combat.

 In 1943 the British formed 14th Army in Burma and I think it’s important to acknowledge that it was a multi-national force from a number of commonwealth countries, including the Indian Army and units from West and East Africa.
-While my initial collection for this theatre is extremely euro-centric I'm looking forward to adding additional platoons, particularly for the likes of the Indian Army that played a very significant part in the campaign.
+While my initial collection for this theatre is extremely euro-centric I'm looking forward to adding more platoons, particularly for the Indian Army which played a very significant part in the campaign.

 The British for Burma are based on the AB Figures range for the Mediterranean theatre, however these work just as well for the Far East.
 They also work for Australians, although I have a specific set of figures for them from the Eureka Miniatures range (who also produce the bulk of my Japanese figures).
 The AB Figures are all in steel helmets.

-The British infantry platoon in the Far East was structured in the same way as its counterpart in the European theatre, with three sections making up the platoon.
-Each section commanded by a corporal armed with a submachine gun and composed of a six man rifle team and a three man Bren gun team.
+The British infantry platoon in the Far East was structured in a very similar same way to its counterpart in the European theatre, with three sections making up the platoon.
+Each section commanded by a corporal armed with a rifle and composed of a six man rifle team (where two men are armed with submachine guns) and a three man Bren gun team.

 The Eureka Australians are available in both slouch hats and helmets.
 The slouch hat figures could also be used as Chindits in Burma and with many similarities in equipment and uniform I don't plan on being overly fussy about using them in that role.